odoo/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 Applications
 ============

-You have 2 different formulas of using Google Spreadsheet in Odoo: retrieve data and retrieve grouped sums.
+You have two different formulas available when using Google Spreadsheet in Odoo: *retrieve data* and *retrieve grouped sums*.

 .. warning::
    Google Drive limits the execution time of scripts; if the data you requested takes